lazee/premonition/README.md

 ## Usage

-Premonition blocks are really just a standard Markdown block quote where the first line must follow a special format to activate the transformation.
+Premonition blocks are really just a standard Markdown blockquote where the first line must be on a special format to activate the transformation.

 `> [type] "Title"`